 The 2013 campaign saw a pair of victory plateaus reached, as Notre Dame earned the 1,000th win in program history with an 8-2 decision at Georgetown (April 3).
 Later in the season, Gumpf joined Jake Kline and Paul Mainieri as the only softball/baseball coaches to win 500 games at Notre Dame following an 11-1 victory over Connecticut April 23.
 The Irish offense erupted for eight runs on six hits during the bottom of the fourth inning against the Huskies to put the game out of reach and secure win number 500.

-During Gumpf's tenure, 12 different Notre Dame players have earned NFCA All-America honors, with Andrea Loman (2002-03) and Megan Ciolli (2004-05) being recognized as two-time All-Americans.
-The Irish have also collected 43 NFCA all-region citations, five BIG EAST Player of the Year awards, four BIG EAST Pitcher of the Year awards and 81 all-BIG EAST honors.
+During Gumpf's tenure, 14 different Notre Dame players have earned NFCA All-America honors, with Andrea Loman (2002-03), Megan Ciolli (2004-05) and Emilee Koerner (2013-14) being recognized as two-time All-Americans.
+The Irish have also produced 50 NFCA all-region performers, five conference players of the year, four conference pitchers of the year, two conference freshman of the year selections, 86 all-conference recipients and one NFCA Division I National Freshman of the Year finalist since 2002.

 The 2013 version of the Fighting Irish posted a 43-15 (.741) record, surpassing the 40-win plateau for the ninth time during Gumpf's tenure, winning the 13th BIG EAST Conference regular-season championship in program history and ultimately reaching the final game of the BIG EAST Championship at the USF Softball Stadium in Tampa, Fla.
 The team was selected as an at-large NCAA Championship participant, ensuring the program's 15th straight NCAA Regional appearance.